 - Identify performance targets.
 What does success look like?
 In our example, let’s test whether the measurement of cultivation visits leads to an increase in dollars raised.

 - Develop a “testing theory.”
 What do you expect the results will be when tracked?
-Our theory for this example will be that increased cultivation visits leads to an increase in dollars raised.
+Our theory for this example will be that increased cultivation visits lead to an increase in dollars raised.

 - Collect performance data.
 Do the measurement!
 For our example, we will have gift officers track the number of cultivation visits as well as revenue by entering their actions and gifts secured into the database.